 New urbanism certainly supports a mixed-use concept, but there are other mixed-use buildings and developments that don't encompass the entire theory of new urbanism.
 And a transit-oriented development could be all commercial or all residential, although many current examples are indeed mixed-use.

-The smart growth movement, which opposes suburban sprawl, also is fond of mixed-use development, because it lends itself to compact urban form, but in theory, a mixed-use development could thrive as a leapfrog development a considerable distance from the city center.
+The smart growth movement, which seeks urban sprawl solutions, also is fond of mixed-use development, because it lends itself to compact urban form, but in theory, a mixed-use development could thrive as a leapfrog development a considerable distance from the city center.